loseyco/resume/SOCIAL_MEDIA_POSTS.md

 ```
 Electronics Engineer, Coder, and Manager with 20+ years of experience across multiple industries.

-Recent achievements include Indy 500 Winner and 2x IndyCar Manufacturer Championships with Honda Racing Corporation.
+Currently serving as a Trackside Engineer for Honda in the IndyCar series.
 Built the Proton Accelerator system from the ground up for my hometown of Peoria, IL.

 Currently working daily on modern web applications using React, Supabase, Vercel, and AI-powered development tools.